kiraksi/kiraksi/README.md

 --->
 ---
 # Programming Journey
-I studied mathematics and classics in college, now I'm learning to be a Software Engineer at Ada Developer's Academy.
+I studied mathematics and classics in college, now I'm learning to be a Software Engineer at **Ada Developer's Academy**.

 Here is how I prepared:

 **Self-Studying**